QianhuiWan/MethylationArray_Placenta/README.md

 * R codes (in Rmarkdown files) for 9 steps of quality control process.

 ### RScript_sub
 * Quality control process using a subset of data.
-Result showed that this QC mehod can deal with a subset of data, but we still recommend using method from `RScript_PlacentaOutlierAnalyses`.
+Results showed that this QC mehod can deal with a subset of data, but we still recommend using method from `RScript_PlacentaOutlierAnalyses`.

 ### R_Functions
 * The functions that need to be called by files in `RScript_PlacentaOutlierAnalyses`.